-- Psychogenic pain: Also called psychalgia or somatoform pain, is physical pain that is caused, increased, or prolonged by mental, emotional, or behavioral factors.
+Also called psychalgia or somatoform pain, it is physical pain that is caused, increased, or prolonged by mental, emotional, or behavioral factors.
 Headache, back pain, or stomach pain are some of the most common types of psychogenic pain.

-- Acute pain: Pain that comes on quickly, can be severe, but lasts a relatively short time.
-As opposed to chronic pain.
+Pain that comes on quickly, can be severe, but lasts a relatively short time.
+Contrary to chronic pain.
 Acute pain serves as a warning of disease or a threat to the body.

 - Chronic pain shrinks brains.